redbadger/awesome-badger/_posts/2023-02-20-sha256-webassembly.md

 ## Development Objectives

-1. See how small a binary can be produced when the SHA256 digest algrothm is implemented directly in WebAssembly Text
+1. See how small a binary can be produced when the SHA256 digest algorithm is implemented directly in WebAssembly Text
 1. Compare the runtime performance of the WebAssembly module with the native `sha256sum` program supplied with macOS

 ## Development Challenges